node-3d/glfw-raub/README.md

 Notes
 -----
 - node-glfw is a just a platform binding so don't expect samples here.
-You should install node-webgl, which contains lots of tests and examples using node-glfw features including AntTweakBar.
-See node-webgl/test/cube.js for an example of using AntTweakBar with your webgl code.
+You should install node-webgl, which contains lots of tests and examples using node-glfw features.
 - run ```node test/test.js``` to see a colored triangle with mouse tracking in the command-line.
 This indicates all is installed correctly.